suditaha/threat-hunt-signals0/README.md

 # Background

 PHTG recently deployed an internal application called HealthCloud.
 A member of the cloud engineering team publicly posted a workstation photo on LinkedIn that unintentionally exposed Azure infrastructure details.
+The photo is shown below:

 Visible information included: